-Explain the Differences Between DFD and ERD with Examples
+Differences Between DFD and ERD

 DFD and ERD models both show data presentations for identifying data flows.
 Organizations use such models to effectively communicate within different divisions.
 This article will explain the differences between DFD and ERD with examples, but first, let us check out the basic definitions of these two models.

-What are DFD and ERD?
+Part 1: What are DFD and ERD?

-DFD Basic Concepts
+Basic Concepts of DFDs

 DFD represents the Data Flow Diagram, which shows the flow of a series of data based on a certain information system model.
 DFD is generally used for outlining the pattern and framework of a data system without showing processing time options in sequence, for example, the Yes or No choices in typical flowcharts.
 In reality, DFD can be used for information management or data visualization.
 Here you can see an example of the DFD, which shows the overall data flow for making a reservation in a restaurant.

-ERD Basic Concepts
+Basic Concepts of ERDs

-Key Differences between DFD and ERD
+Part 2: Key Differences between DFD and ERD

 Difference in Methodology